Szandor72/LightningWorkbench/README.md

 1.  as a test package for SalesforceDX workflow - cf. http://www.shoreforce.net (German)
 2. Exemplary folder usage for a DX project
 3. Hacky way to get straightforward API Access via Lightning
-4.  as a test package for a CumulusCI setup - dated
+4.  as dated test package for a [CumulusCI](https://cumulusci.readthedocs.io/en/latest/) setup - I love this tool!
 5.  attempt at providing some Salesforce Workbench Functions and other Goodies within Salesforce Lightning Experience - stalled.

 # Content